-If you have active APKs or App Bundles that require a Permissions Declaration, including releases on the Open, Closed, or Internal test tracks, an alert is displayed on the left menu under Release Management > App Releases.
-You cannot publish any changes to your app, including changes to your Store Presence (e.g. Store Listing, Pricing & Distribution) until you address this alert by creating a release that includes a Permissions Declaration or removes the permissions.
+If you have active APKs or App Bundles that require a Permissions Declaration, including releases on the Open, Closed, or Internal test tracks, an alert is displayed on the left menu under App Content.
+You cannot publish any changes to your app, including changes to your Store Presence (for example, Store Listing, Pricing, and Distribution) until you address this alert by creating a release that includes a Permissions Declaration or removes the permissions.

 Consider deactivating any Open, Closed, or Internal testing tracks that are not currently in use if they are not compliant with this policy.